Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 inside and out, below a bokashi (ombré) dip-dye.
 This type of gradation is named akebono, and symbolises dawn rising in the painted landscape below.

 As is typical of the period, this kimono is padded throughout, with a heavily padded fuki-wara, and no horizontal seam to the rear waistline.
-This seam, which would normally be hidden by an obi, hadn't yet gained across the board acceptance.
+Awase (lined) kimono could theoretically be padded and stripped of their padding at different times of year according to the weather, but since this necessitated disassembling the entire kimono each time, wealthy women tended to have dedicated kimono.
+You can also see that this kimono has no waist seam.
+This seam, which would normally be hidden by an obi on later kimono, hadn't yet gained across the board acceptance.
 Tan-mono (fabric bolt) lengths had yet to be standardized to a single longest-length-necessary bolt, so the tuck-seam at the waist which allowed for different heights of kimono to be produced without compromising the design over seamlines, or by being forced to shorten at the hemline, was often not required.
-These days it's also considered that such a hand-sewn seam, when included, would tend to give at the thread rather than tear the fabric if the wearer were to accidentally step back into the rear of the kimono, or particularly when sitting seiza, which tends to place a lot of stress on the rear panels of the kimono, both vertically and horizontally (a small panel is generally inserted to the rear of hitoe kimono to reinforce them, as well as provide a guard against moisture transfer).
+These days it's also considered that such a hand-sewn seam, when included, would tend to give at the thread rather than tear the fabric if the wearer were to accidentally step back into the rear of the kimono, or when when sitting seiza, which tends to place a lot of stress on the rear panels of the kimono, both vertically and horizontally (a small panel is generally inserted to the rear of hitoe kimono to reinforce them, as well as provide a guard against moisture transfer).
 Tomesode of this era were also often layered in colder months, or worn loosely over the shoulders (or even the head) when traveling, which would make such a seam visible, revealing that the bolt had not been laid out and its design spaced specifically for the wearer (a rarity today but more common in the Meiji era and earlier, when high-end kimono were often commissioned from start to finish).
 Although court tradition of kimono layering in the júnehito fashion was long lapsed save for ultra-formal occasions such as brides--particularly those of the Imperial Household--most high-bred women still chose to wear several layers for formal situations.
 The remnants of this multi-layer style can still be seen today in the addition of separate eri (collars) or hiyoku (the edges of a supposedly separate layer which is in actuality sewn only to the visible parts of a formal kimono, particularly tomesode).

 Although it wasn't unknown for this type of tomesode to be worn layered as a topcoat within the home, the kimono above would have been primarily worn as a